FISHARMNIC/HAMprime/README.md

 # What makes it unique / Why use it?
 * "Simple but complex"
   * incorporating the use of low-level memory access: Pointers and manual allocation
-  * High-level operations typeless arrays and automatic re-allocation
+  * High-level operations like typeless arrays and automatic re-allocation
-* Combining the function-based ideolgy of C, and objects from Java
+* Combining the function-based ideology of C, and objects from Java
   * See `formats`, and how they can act as both structures and classes
 * Fully compiled language
   * HAM` compiler generates 32-bit x86 assembly (using GNU assembler)